ESSI-Lab/DAB/README.md

 http://localhost:9090/gs-service/search

 In a more complex configuration the DAB can be deployed on a cloud service, where multiple containers can be responsible for different tasks (e.g. frontend, harvesting, access).
+The DAB Dockerhub repository is currently under construction.

 </details>